-Most preppers have a food storage program, a stockpile of emergency equipment and first aid, and the resources to begin creating their own supply of food and essentials for an indefinite period of time.
-We spend so much time focusing on building up these resources that we forget about one of the most important resources we have before us, one that takes little effort and costs no money: community.
+Most preppers have a food storage program, a stockpile of emergency equipment and first aid, and the resources to begin creating their supply of food and essentials for an indefinite period.
+But, unfortunately, we spend so much time building up these resources that we forget about one of the most important resources we have before us, one that takes little effort and costs no money: community.

 Why build community?

-Before the development of our modern, comfort-filled society, human beings had to survive in harsh conditions–suffering from the many issues that we would encounter if the infrastructure were to collapse this evening.
+Before developing our modern, comfort-filled society, human beings had to survive in harsh conditions–suffering from the many issues that we would encounter if the infrastructure were to collapse this evening.
 They had to find scarce food, survive harsh elements, and deal with predators.
-Sound familiar?

 Because of these harsh conditions, human beings found it most effective to band together into tribes.
-We often have the conception that when the SHTF, our tiny family will be our only community, that we must protect them and only them.
-Family is the first priority, but it is important to keep in mind that the best way to ensure the survival of you and your family is by banding together into a larger tribe like our ancestors did.
+We often conceive that when the SHTF, our tiny family, will be our only community, we must protect them and only them.
+Of course, family is the priority, but it is essential to remember that the best way to ensure your and your family’s survival is by banding together into a more prominent tribe as our ancestors did.